-urbiton High School prides itself on the excellent support and care it gives to its whole community.
+urbiton High School prides itself on the excellent support and care it gives to its whole community, and the School was delighted to be awarded the Optimus Education 'Wellbeing Award for Schools'.
 We acknowledge that every pupil is an individual and may, as a result, require different levels of support.
 To this end, we have a highly dedicated, professional team available to support your daughter.